-Useful Indicators Threats to measurement validity Comments Angling catch data Self-report data can lack validity In tightly controlled situations, such as Quebec rivers, where angled fish must be registered, angling catch provides a reasonable proxy for adult escapement The rising popularity of catch- Except where there are particular reasons to use such data, more direct counts are preferred and-release requires self-report- ing, which compromises validity Salmon access to critical habitat While the number of kilometers of accessible river is an important indicator, ideally it can be supple- mented by data on flow rate, which indicates another dimension of the amount of restored habitat Recipients need to clarify the role of non-Project partners in such projects to avoid the problem of double counting Protection and restoration of salmon habitat The previous comments on access apply Protection and restoration is complicated by the need for qualitative indicators The Foundation will explore development of a framework to classify restoration (e.g. Rip rap; re-planting banks; erosion control, etc.) Conservation plans Plans can vary widely in thoroughness and utility, so the mere existence of a plan is considered a temporary indicator until the Foundation gains experience in qualitative assessment The Foundation will explore de- velopment of standards for wa- tershed conservation plans, which will add validity in the future
+Useful Indicators Threats to measurement validity Comments Angling catch data Self-report data can lack validity In tightly controlled situations, such as Quebec rivers, where angled fish must be registered, angling catch provides a reasonable proxy for adult escapement The rising popularity of catchand-release requires self-reporting, which compromises validity Except where there are particular reasons to use such data, more direct counts are preferred Salmon access to critical habitat While the number of kilometers of accessible river is an important indicator, ideally it can be supplemented by data on flow rate, which indicates another dimension of the amount of restored habitat Recipients need to clarify the role of non-Project partners in such projects to avoid the problem of double counting Protection and restoration of salmon habitat The previous comments on access apply Protection and restoration is complicated by the need for qualitative indicators The Foundation will explore development of a framework to classify restoration (e.g. Rip rap; re-planting banks; erosion control, etc.) Conservation plans · Plans can vary widely in thoroughness and utility, so the mere existence of a plan is considered a temporary indicator until the Foundation gains experience in qualitative assessment The Foundation will explore development of standards for watershed conservation plans, which will add validity in the future